git-cola/git-cola/README.md

 ## Linux

 Linux is it!
-Your distro has probably already packaged git-cola.
+Your distro has probably already packaged `git-cola`.
 If not, please file a bug against your distribution ;-)

 ### Arch